-Manufactured (Mobile) Home - A structure, transportable in one of more sections, which is built on a permanent chassis and designed to be used as a dwelling unit when affixed to a permanent foundation or placed on a concrete slab and connected to the required utilities.
-Manufactured home does not include a modular home.
+Manufactured (Mobile) Home - A factory manufactured structure, transportable in one of more sections, which is built on a permanent chassis and designed to be used as a dwelling unit when affixed to a permanent foundation or placed on a concrete slab and connected to the required utilities.
+Manufactured home does not include a modular home or self propelled recreational vehicle.